 During my afternoon volunteering I organise food packages for different people depending on on household size.
 When people come in, I receive the person’s voucher and ensure they receive adequate amounts of food.
 I also make tea and coffee for anyone who comes in.

 I find volunteering worthwhile and enjoyable, as well as being beneficial to my health.
 It is good to get out talking to people, helping people and doing something that is fulfilling.
 Laura, the Employment Officer has supported me by visiting me on placement and helping me to get settled.
 I would recommend anyone to consider volunteering, even just a chat with someone like Laura, to talk things through.

-AMH New Horizons is part funded through the Northern Ireland European Social Fund Programme 2014-2020, the Department for the Economy and the five NI Health & Social Care Trusts.
+AMH New Horizons’s Working It Out project is part funded through the Northern Ireland European Social Fund Programme 2014-2020, the Department for the Economy and the five NI Health & Social Care Trusts.
 To find out more please click here.